euclidesdry/datasales-frontend-challenge/README.md

 - [ ] The button New Must insert an Items on top of the Table list
 - [ ] The button Edit Must edit the selected item
 - [ ] The button Delete Must remove the selected item
+- [ ] User Must have a feedback about all of the actions

 ## Requirements